 The LVN Program provides the students with learning opportunities to develop interpersonal and technical skills.
 The LVN functions as a member of the health care team providing basic nursing care, administering medications, reporting and documenting patients' signs and symptoms, and carrying out therapeutic and rehabilitative measures.
 The LVN Program is offered at both the Eureka and Del Norte campuses every other year (odd years).

 Upon completion, the student is eligible to take the National Council Licensing Exam for Practical Nursing (NCLEX-PN) to become licensed as a Vocational Nurse.
 An additional one semester of college work provides the student with the opportunity to earn the Associate in Arts Degree.

-Please note: There was a course schedule change for students entering the LVN Program in Eureka, Fall 2011.
-Beginning August 2011 the course sequencing for the Eureka LVN Program will follow the Del Norte LVN Program schedule.
-All students admitted Fall 2011 and beyond, will complete the LVN Program in three semesters of consecutive coursework.
+Please note: The LVN program is a three-semester program.
+All students admitted will complete the program in three semesters of consecutive coursework.
 (Fall/Spring/Fall).
 Time from program admission to program completion is 18 months.
 For example, the LVN Program will begin in Fall 2015 and the required coursework will be completed in December 2016.

 When does the LVN Program start?

 On both Del Norte and Eureka campus, the LVN Program starts every other year in the odd years and completes the fall semester of the even years - 8/2015-12/2016; 8/2017-12/2018.